fponticelli/tempo/README.md

 ```

 This function allows to react to inner actions.
 When the `propagate` function is invoked, the implementor can decide to trigger new inner actions `dispatchInner` or outer actions `dispatchOuter`.

+This [simple app tracks performance](./docs/demo/benchmark/) improvements/regressions with new versions of the library.